+Diarrhoea

 Tiredness

+Nausea

 How severe these side-effects are will vary from person to person.
+It depends on the amount of treatment received.
 Most side-effects develop during or shortly after your treatment and can usually be managed with simple medications.